 This isn’t emerging data, or applicable to only a small segment of the population.
 This is well researched, validated, and consistent over many years.
 Odds are pretty good these data points can be assumed in your organization, your department, and your team.

-Who doesn’t feel that they are managed well?
+Who is quietly struggling?
+Who isn’t being managed to their potential?
 Who doesn’t feel that their opinions count?
 Who doesn’t know what is expected of them every day?
 Who is desperate to have a shot at doing what they do best?

 Embrace it.
 It’s why we do what we do.